 Level II Fieldwork

 Level II fieldwork develops you to be a competent, entry-level, generalist occupational therapist.
-Level II fieldwork requires a minimum of 24 weeks of full-time fieldwork (960 practice hours).
-This is generally done in two 12-week placements.
+Level II fieldwork requires a minimum of 24 weeks of occupational therapy fieldwork, which are typically completed in two 12-week full time placements.
+Full-time fieldwork for a majority of Level II Fieldwork entails students being on-site for a minimum of 35-40 hours per week for 12 weeks duration (per the fieldwork site’s definition of “full-time”).
 This fieldwork also provides you the opportunity to develop competency in safety and ethics, evaluation, intervention, and documentation of client-centered, occupation-based outcomes, management/administration, communication and teaching, and professionalism.

-The Director of Clinical Education will meet with individual students upon starting the program in the first Summer Session to begin the fieldwork advising and planning process.
+The Level II Fieldwork Coordinator will meet with individual students upon starting the program in the first Summer Session to begin the fieldwork advising and planning process.

 Please note that the Program cannot guarantee placements at specific facilities or during specific time frames.
 Fieldwork placements are subject to site availability at locations that have contracts with the Program, in accordance with relevant federal, state, and local laws and regulations.
 The availability of any particular fieldwork facility varies from semester to semester.